mplearning/ansible-role-epel/README.md

 Requirements
 ------------

-Ansible 1.9 is the minimum supported due to copious use of `become`.
+Ansible 1.9 is the minimum supported.

 Role Variables
 --------------